prakharkothari08/Dynamic-Pricing-for-Urban-Parking-Lots/README.md

 # 🅿️ Dynamic Pricing for Urban Parking Lots

-This repository contains our implementation of dynamic pricing models for urban parking lots, developed as part of the **Summer Analytics 2025 Capstone Project** hosted by the **Consulting & Analytics Club × Pathway**.
+This repository contains my implementation of dynamic pricing models for urban parking lots, developed as part of the **Summer Analytics 2025 Capstone Project** hosted by the **Consulting & Analytics Club × Pathway**.

 The goal is to simulate a data-driven dynamic pricing system that adjusts parking fees based on real-time demand, traffic, and competitive factors.
-Our models help optimize parking space utilization in cities by preventing overcrowding and underutilization.
+My models help optimize parking space utilization in cities by preventing overcrowding and underutilization.

 ## 🚀 Project Overview

 Urban parking is a limited resource, and static pricing often leads to inefficiency — lots are either overfilled or empty at various times.
-Our solution uses real-time data streams to:
+My solution uses real-time data streams to:

 - **Predict demand**
 - **Adjust prices dynamically**